msg-DAVID-GmbH/RemoteWorking/01_the_concept_of_remote_working.md

+# The concept of remote working
-# What is it about?
+## What is it about?
 - home office
 - remote working (in German "verteiltes Arbeiten")
 - virtual team